 What is the SSAT Leadership Legacy Project?

 At SSAT we have made a moral commitment to support the development of the next generation of system leaders.
-The SSAT Leadership Legacy Project is a benefit for members of the SSAT Secondary Network, SSAT Primary Network Plus and SSAT Special Network Plus and we encourage you to take advantage of this opportunity by nominating one of your teachers to take part in becoming a Leadership Fellow.
+The SSAT Leadership Legacy Project is a benefit for members of the SSAT Secondary Network and we encourage you to take advantage of this opportunity by nominating one of your teachers to take part in becoming a Leadership Fellow.

 The project is a year-long initiative and has been set up to develop teachers who have been identified by their headteacher as having the potential to become outstanding leaders.

-The launch event will take place online in November 2020 and will be followed by a series of activities throughout the year including three online peer group meetings.
-You can view the programme of activities and read about the experience of one of our previous participants in this SSAT blog article.
+The launch event will take place online on 10 November 2021 and will be followed by a series of activities throughout the year including three peer group meetings.
+You can view the programme of activities and read about the experience of two of our previous participants in this SSAT blog article.

 As this is a benefit of SSAT membership for eligible members*, the only costs your school will incur are related to time, travel and accommodation.
 A large proportion of activities will take place online this year, and will be scheduled after classroom hours, to make them as accessible as possible.